How to Make Fabric Star Quilted Christmas Ornaments

 Repeat Steps 7 and 8 to add the final layer of fabric squares.

 Repeat for the Other Side

-Repeat Steps 5-11 to complete the other side of the ornament, being careful to line everything up.Continue to 13 of 14 below.
+Repeat Steps 3-9 to complete the opposite side of the ornament, being careful to line everything up evenly.

 Pin Ribbon Around Ornament

-Now that all your fabric triangles are secured to the Styrofoam ball, it's time to cover up the sides, where your last layers ended.
+Now that all fabric triangles are secured to the Styrofoam ball, it's time to cover up the sides where your last layers ended.

 Finish the Ornament

-Make a loop or bow from ribbon or string and attach it to the top of the ornament with pins or a hot glue gun.
-Your ornament is now ready to hang!
+Make a loop or bow from ribbon or string and attach it to the top of the ornament with pins or a hot glue gun (a mixture of both will be most secure).
+Your ornament is now ready to decorate your tree!